yindia/pltf/docs/index.md

 # pltf

+The next generation of Infrastructure-as-Code: work with high-level constructs instead of getting lost in low-level cloud configuration.

 pltf is a higher-level Infrastructure-as-Code framework.
 Instead of hand-crafting low-level cloud config, you describe **environments** and **services** in concise YAML. pltf turns those high-level constructs into Terraform so you keep full portability—generate the code, extend it, or take it with you.

 ![Architecture](images/hero.png) <!-- Replace with your downloaded image -->